Michelle Lujan Grisham: Minimum wage

+2024 presidential election

+After Joe Biden dropped out of the 2024 presidential election and Kamala Harris became the front-runner for the Democratic nomination, Lujan Grisham endorsed Harris and said she was confident that Harris would win New Mexico in the Electoral College.

 Personal life

 Lujan Grisham married Gregory Grisham in 1982.
 They were married until his death from a brain aneurysm in 2004.
 The couple had two daughters.
 Lujan Grisham filed a wrongful death suit against her husband's physician, but the lawsuit was dropped.

 Lujan Grisham married Manuel Cordova, a small business owner from Albuquerque, on May 21, 2022, with Vice President of the United States Kamala Harris officiating the wedding.
 The wedding was postponed due to COVID-19 restrictions.
 The couple had been together since 2012.

 Sexual battery settlement

-In 2019, a former campaign staffer and spokesperson, James Hallinan, accused Lujan Grisham of sexual battery.
+In December 2019, a former campaign staffer and spokesperson, James Hallinan, accused Lujan Grisham of sexual battery.
 According to Hallinan, the incident took place during a staff meeting in 2018.
 By his account, Lujan Grisham poured a bottle of water on his crotch and then slapped and grabbed his crotch through his pants while laughing.
 He said the incident happened "in front of everybody".

 In April 2021, it was publicized that Lujan Grisham and her gubernatorial campaign, while denying the allegations, had reached a $62,500 settlement with the law firm representing Hallinan.
 The payment was made in monthly installments of $12,500 from November 2020 to March 2021.
 Her political committee paid another $87,500 over six months, bringing the total payout to $150,000.